 By selecting the "Tell What Happened" guide, software will create a compilation of the videos that you've already been using, which have all been automatically saved in the Creative Cloud.
 You can still add your own specific touches, such as adding in voice overs, re-ordering, and including introductions and outros as needed.

-Tell a story with Spark
+Tell a story with Adobe Spark

 Adobe Spark for Education has the Page part of its repertoire that can be really helpful when it comes to storytelling.
 Yes, it's great for creative writing, but in this case we're talking about more of a journal.

-Make book reports digital
+Make book reports digital with Adobe Spark

 A really nice way to make the text jump off the digital page is to use Adobe Spark's Page features.
-This allows students to overlay images and works to make their writing more dynamic and impactful.
+This feature allows students to overlay images and works to make their writing more dynamic and impactful.